Formidable Forms: Getting Started Tutorial

 Next, click on Advanced.

-The Field Description is where that hint below the field is stored.
+The Field Description is where a hint below the field is stored.

 Let’s return to the Add Fields tab on the left.